 If it gets worse, symptoms include:

-To help diagnose and find the cause of fulminant hepatitis, your doctor may perform:
+To help diagnose and find the cause of fulminant hepatitis, your doctor may ask for:

 You will likely go into a hospital’s intensive care unit.
 Treatment for sudden liver failure depends on the cause.
-It may include:
+It may include any of the following.

 Antidotes.
 This is a type of medicine used to counteract the effect of poison.
 If your liver suddenly starts to fail from an overdose of acetaminophen, your doctor may give you an antidote called N-acetylcysteine to stop the effects.
 This medicine may also help treat other causes of acute liver failure.